alanxoc3/pico-8-work/2022-zeldo-rewrite/README.md

 my daughter is trapped behind this giant rock. if only someone had a bomb to save her. mwa heh ha... i've been waiting for you. you must be that creep that wants to marry my daughter. if you want to see her that bad, you'll have to get through this crypt i filled with monsters. heh.

+2 different levels of ma.
+Battle level and interact level.
+Interact level is higher priority.